SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Data

 The quick-look pipeline is reliable when the wavelength dependence of the trace position is less than the seeing.
 This is true for targets observed near zenith, but atmospheric dispersion shifts the object's location on the chip as the airmass increases.
 ATLAS18mlw was observed at an airmass of $\approx1.62$ which introduced a wavelength-dependence to the relative contributions from the TDE and the host-galaxy to the final spectrum, masking the transient's signal and hindering classification.

 The development of an upgraded reduction pipeline at the University of Hawai`i in June 2021 incorporates wavelength-dependent tracing across each channel.
 Reanalysis of the classification spectrum revealed a strong blue continuum with narrow host lines and a broad H$\alpha$ line at a redshift of z = 0.073.
-These spectral features, along with the peak absolute magnitude of $-18.6$ mag, are consistent with a tidal disruption event \citep[e.g.,][]{vanvelzen20b}.
-A full description of the updated reduction pipeline will be presented in a forthcoming publication (Tucker et al., in prep.).
+A full description of the updated reduction pipeline is presented in \citet{tucker22}.
+At this redshift, the peak absolute magnitude is $-18.6$ mag.
+We see none of the broad absorption lines commonly seen in various classes of Type I supernovae \citep{filippenko97}.
+Additionally, the luminous peak absolute magnitude and lack of a plateau phase in the redder bands likely rule out Type II supernovae \citep[e.g.,][]{galbany16}.
+Combined, the spectral features and peak absolute magnitude of ATLAS18mlw are consistent with a tidal disruption event \citep[e.g.,][]{vanvelzen20b, gezari21}.

 After concluding that ATLAS18mlw was likely a TDE, we obtained a spectrum of the host galaxy WISEA J073544.83+663717.3 with the Gemini Multi-Object Spectrograph \citep[GMOS; ][]{hook04} on the 8.1-m Gemini North telescope.
 This spectrum was taken with the B600 grating and dithered both along the spatial and spectral directions to mitigate the presence of chip gaps and avoid the influence of bad pixels.
 The spectra were reduced using normal methods such as bias, flat-fielding, and wavelength calibration using arc lamps.
 The individual dithered spectra were median combined to minimize the effect of cosmic ray hits.
-Figure \ref{fig:spectrum} shows the SNIFS and GMOS spectra with common TDE emission lines marked.
-With this deeper and higher resolution GMOS spectrum we fit for the redshift using the methods of \citet{hayden21}.
-Using the weighted average of six binning choices from 5 to 20 \AA\, we find a redshift of $z = 0.0734 \pm 0.0004$ for the GMOS spectrum, which we will adopt for the remainder of our analysis.
+Figure \ref{fig:spectrum} shows the SNIFS and GMOS spectra with common TDE and AGN emission lines marked.

+With this deeper and higher resolution GMOS spectrum we fit for the redshift the methods of \citet{hayden21}.
+This method consists of a weighted cross-correlation \citep{kelson00} between our observed spectrum and galaxy templates from SDSS\footnote{\url{http://classic.sdss.org/dr5/algorithms/spectemplates/}}.
+Using the weighted average of six binning choices from 5 to 20 \AA\, we find an average observed redshift of $z = 0.0734 \pm 0.0004$, which we will adopt for the remainder of our analysis.
+Stellar absorption lines such as the G-band (4304 \AA), \ion{Mg}{1} (5175 $\AA$), and \ion{Na}{1} (5890 $\AA$) were used to determine the redshift.
+This redshift implies a luminosity distance of 334 Mpc and an angular scale of $\sim 1.41$ kpc arcsec$^{-1}$.